joaomiguelvieira/kNN-STUFF/README.md

 From the menu *Sources*, right-click on your design and select *Create HDL Wrapper...*.
 Then select *Let Vivado manage wrapper and auto-update* and hit *Ok*.

 Finally, in the *Flow Navigator* menu, under *PROGRAM AND DEBUG*, hit *Generate Bitstream*.
 You will be prompted to launch Synthesis and Implementation first.
 Accept the suggestion, select the number of jobs to run (choose the highest number from the dropdown list), and press *Ok* to generate the bitstream.
-When Vivado finishes generating the bitstream, you can just close the dialog window.
+When Vivado finishes generating the bitstream, you can close the dialog window.

 ## Create an application project
 Before creating an SDK project, from the Vivado menu hit *File*, *Export* and *Export Hardware...*.
 Make sure that you include the bitstream and hit *Ok*.
-Vivado has a known bug in exporting designs, thus **you need to export it twice**.
+Vivado has a known bug in exporting designs.
+Thus **you need to export it twice**.

-After exporting the design **twice**, hit *File* and *Lauch SDK*.
+After exporting the design **twice**, hit *File* and *Launch SDK*.

 ## Run KNNStuff
 After launching Vivado SDK, hit *File*, *New* and *Application Project*.
 Name the project "KNN" and hit *Next*.
 Choose *Empty Application* and hit *Finish*.
-Expand the newly created project *KNN* in the *Project Explorer* menu, righ-click on *src* and hit *Import*.
+Expand the newly created project *KNN* in the *Project Explorer* menu, right-click on *src* and hit *Import*.
 Pick *General*, *File System* and *Next*.
-Navigate to the directory where you clonned this github repo, setect `src` and hit *Ok*.
+Navigate to the directory where you cloned this GitHub repo, select `src` and hit *Ok*.
 Select all the files contained in that folder and hit *Finish*.

 Right-click on *KNN* under the *Project Explorer* menu and select *Generate Linker Script*.
 Change the place to put the *Code Sections*, the *Data Sections* and the *Heap and Stack* to `ps7_ram_0`.
 Set the *Heap Size* and the *Stack Size* to be equal to 10 KB.
 Press *Generate* to generate the new linker script.

-At this point, connect the *UART/PROG* connector of Zybo board to your computer using a micro USB cable and turn the board on.
+At this point, connect the *UART/PROG* connector of Zybo board to your computer using a micro USB cable and turn on the board.
 In a terminal, use the command `dmesg` to determine where the device was mapped.
 In my case, it was mapped to `/dev/ttyUSB1`.
 Use an application like `screen` or minicom to open a connection with the board to see the output.
 If you are using `minicom`, that can be achieved with the command `sudo minicom -D /dev/ttyUSB1`. **Do not forget to replace `/dev/ttyUSB1` by the actual board's identifier.**

 From *Xilinx* select *Program FPGA* and hit *Program*.
-You will see a progress bar showing that the devive is being programmed.
+You will see a progress bar showing that the device is being programmed.

 On [line 199 of `src/KNN.c`](src/KNN.c#L199), right after entering the `main`, add `return 0`.
-Then, right-click on *KNN*, in the *Project Explorer* menu, *Run As* and *Launch On Hardware (System Debuger)*.
+Then, right-click on *KNN*, in the *Project Explorer* menu, *Run As* and *Launch On Hardware (System Debugger)*.
 After this, remove the line that you just added to the code, restoring the main to its original code.

-Under *Run*, *Run Configurations*, there should be know a profile called *System Debugger using Debug_KNN.elf on Local*.
+Under *Run*, *Run Configurations*, there should be now a profile called *System Debugger using Debug_KNN.elf on Local*.
 Select that profile and navigate to *Application*, *Advanced Options: Edit* and add a data file to be downloaded to the board before running the software.
-That file can be downloaded from another github repository called [KNNSim](https://github.com/joaomiguelvieira/KNNSim/blob/master/datasets/bin/0_iris.bin).
+That file can be downloaded from another GitHub repository called [KNNSim](https://github.com/joaomiguelvieira/KNNSim/blob/master/datasets/bin/0_iris.bin).
 Set the address of that file to be `0x100000`.
 Hit *Apply*, and then hit *Run*.

 You will see an output similar to the following.